 If there were no difference at all, there wouldn’t be two different expressions.
 Now, the difference can be very slight in some cases, and needn’t be related to meaning.
 For instance, people in different regions have different ways of expressing the same thing.

 I once overheard an interesting but misguided discussion about the difference between 说 and 讲 when used as a one-character verb meaning “to speak”, with one person claiming that the former was more formal than the latter, and the other person claiming the exact opposite.
 No-one considered regional differences, which is a more appropriate explanation here (说 is more common in the north, 讲 is more common in the south).

 Languages are flexible

 This brings us to the next point: languages are quite flexible in general.
 This is something which isn’t immediately apparent to people who don’t take an interest in languages, but the likelihood is that you overestimate the regularity of your native language.

 People who haven’t been exposed to evidence to the contrary tend to believe that their feeling for the language is accurate (meaning that it represents how the language is commonly used).
-This is true if you keep to the region the speaker lives in and the kind of people she socialises with, but it’s probably not true for the language as a whole.
+This is true if you keep to a familiar context, but it’s probably not true for the language as a whole.

 Spoken and written language

 One of the main blind spots for non-linguists is the huge difference between spoken and written language.
 People who haven’t seen spoken conversations written down imagine that they look like dialogues in a novel.
 This is not the case!
 Native speakers break all kinds of “rules” all the time.
 There are no sentences, only vaguely arranged clauses, many of which are never finished or which change direction halfway through.

 For instance, look at these actual examples said by an native speaker of Chinese with a teaching degree, but in a everyday setting: